Mergers and Acquisitions – Government Contracts

 This is where either the buyer or seller should consider the terms and condition of the buy sell contract before execution.

-EXCEPTIONS TO THE ANTI-ASSIGNMENT ACT
+EXCEPTIONS TO THE ANTI ASSIGNMENT CLAUSE

 - The government waives the legal assignment requirements and